Due to the COVID-19 health crisis, our rescheduled date with Leo Kottke is moving from Sunday, June 21, 2020 to Thursday, January 14, 2021.

 Kottke issued his 1968 recording debut LP “Twelve String Blues”, recorded on a Viking quarter-inch tape recorder, for the Scholar’s tiny Oblivion label.
 (The label released one other LP by The Langston Hughes Memorial Eclectic Jazz Band.)

 Kottke’s 1971 major-label debut of “Mudlark” positioned him somewhat uneasily in the singer/songwriter vein, despite his own wishes to remain an instrumental performer.
 Still, Kottke flourished during his tenure on Capitol, as records like 1972’s “Greenhouse” and 1973’s live “My Feet Are Smiling” and “Ice Water” found him branching out with guest musicians and honing his guitar technique.

 With 1975’s “Chewing Pine”, Kottke reached the U.S. Top 30 for the second time.
 He also gained an international following thanks to his continuing tours in Europe and Australia.
 His collaboration with Phish bassist Mike Gordon, “Clone,” caught audiences’ attention in 2002.
 Kottke and Gordon followed with a recording in the Bahamas called “Sixty Six Steps”.

-Kottke has been awarded two Grammy nominations, a Doctorate in Music Performance by the Peck School of Music at the U of Wisconsin, Milwaukee, and a Certificate of Significant Achievement in Not Playing the Trombone from the U of Texas at Brownsville with Texas Southmost College.
+Kottke has two Grammy nominations, as well as a Doctorate in Music Performance by the Peck School of Music at the U of Wisconsin, Milwaukee.
+He also has a Certificate of Significant Achievement in Not Playing the Trombone from the U of Texas at Brownsville with Texas Southmost College.

 Doors 7:00pm / Show 8:00pm